 K92 Announces Further High-Grade Kora Drill Results from Kora Northern Extension

-K92 Mining Inc. (“K92”) is pleased to announce results from the continuing grade control and exploration drilling of the Kora North Extension.
+VANCOUVER, British Columbia, June 04, 2018 (GLOBE NEWSWIRE) -- K92 Mining Inc. (TSX-V:KNT) (OTCQX:KNTNF) (“K92” or the “Company”) is pleased to announce results from the continuing grade control drilling of the Kora North Extension.

-Table 1 and 2 below provide a summary of the results from the latest diamond grade control drill holes drilled into the Kora North Vein system.
-Table 1 provides a summary of the significant intercepts from the hole, while Table 2 provides details of collar location and hole orientation.
+Table 1 below provides a summary of the results from KMDD0090 diamond grade control drill hole drilled from DDC3.
+Table 2 provides details of collar location and hole orientation.

 Gold Equivalent uses Copper price – US$2.90/lb; Silver price US$16.5/oz and Gold price of US$1300/oz

 Table 2.0 Kainantu Gold Mine – Collar Locations for Kora Underground Diamond Drilling

 The current Kora/Eutompi inferred resource, as defined by previous drilling and prior to the discovery of the northern extension of Kora by K92, is 4.36 million tonnes at a grade of 7.3 g/t Au, 35 g/t Ag and 2.23 per cent Cu, or 11.2 g/t gold equivalent (see attached table) and is open for expansion at depth and in both directions along strike.